gmtprime/skogsra/README.md

 This library attempts to improve the use of OS environment variables for application configuration:

 * Automatic type casting of values.
-  * Configuration options documentation.
+* Automatic documentation generation for variables.
-  * Variables defaults.
+* Variable defaults.
+* Runtime reloading.
+* Runtime setting the value with the name of the variable.

 ## Small Example